 With its advantages partnered with people’s imminent fear of loss, the insurance industry has evolved and grown greatly.
 Through the years, it grew from a small-scale industry to a more significant business.
 In 2015, the U.S. insurance industry alone recorded $2.1 trillion in net premiums and 5,926 companies.

 According to the U.S. Bureau of Economic Analysis, insurance carriers contributed 2.6 percent or $450.3 billion of the country’s gross domestic product (GDP) in 2014.
 Along with its growth, the insurance industry has also diversified.

-Various benefits and plans are available for different coverage levels.
+In fact, various benefits and plans are available for different coverage levels.
 Insurances like the Dental Health Maintenance Organization (DHMO) and the Participating Provider Network (PPO) are dependent on dentists’ network.
 Participating dentists conform to execute dental services for patients at pre-regulated rates and claims.

 Discount Dental Plans

 Visiting the dentist twice a year for routine checkups can prevent problems from becoming painful and expensive.
 However, nearly 50% of Hawaii residents don’t have dental insurance.
-Enter Discount Dental plans.
+Enter discount dental plans.